 The BOE and the AICPA Examinations Team

-The AICPA Examinations Team works under the oversight of the BOE, carrying out BOE directives with regard to the development and scoring of the Uniform CPA Examination.
+The AICPA Examinations Team works under the oversight of the BOE, carrying out BOE directives with regard to the development and scoring of the Examination.
 The Examinations Team is composed of CPAs, psychometricians, statisticians, test developers, and administrative staff.